 Ask for a deal on multiple items.
 See if the merchant will give you a better price if you buy in bulk (three necklaces instead of one).
 The more they think they can sell, the more flexible they may become.

 Offer to pay cash at stalls that take credit cards.
 You can expect to pay cash for most things at street markets, but some merchants who sell pricier goods (nice jewelry, artwork, etc.) take credit cards, too.
 They're often more willing to strike a deal if you pay cash, since they don't lose any profit to credit-card fees.

 Show the merchant your money.
-Physically hold out your money and offer him “all you have” to pay for whatever you are bickering over.
-He’ll be tempted to just grab your money and say, “Oh, OK.”
+Physically hold out what you are willing to spend and offer "all you have" to pay for whatever you're bickering over.
+The salesperson might be tempted to just grab your money and say, "Oh, OK."